maximelhoustau/Execution_Platforms/PR1/MIPS_Instruction_set.md

 > Assume that the processor registers are written at the beginning of the EX stage and read
 > at the end of the ID stage, i.e., values written in the EX stage are immediately available
 > in the ID stage.

+As a result, **a data hazard can only occure of there is a memory load**.
+This hazard is solved by **stalling the IF and ID stages**.

+**Control hazard :**

+A control hazard occure when the next PC is not correct.
+This happens when a branch is mispredicted.

+In our CPU we only predict untaken branch.
+This means **this hazard occures when a branch is taken**.
+As a result **we must flush the current ID and IF stages**.